 JAMA/JARI)We propose the correct test name instead of "tensile testing".
 The original expression may lead to a misunderstanding and a confusion.
 For example, reader may misunderstand that tensile testing can be used instead of SSRT testing.
 CS reply: agreed.

-2.3.1.1.
-For austenitic stainless steels, the temperature shall be 228 ±5 K;
+- 2.3.1.1.
+For austenitic stainless steels, the temperature shall be 228 ±5 K; - 2.3.1.2.
+For aluminum alloys, the temperature shall be 293 ±5 K;